ytang913/React-To-Do/README.md

 toggle reminder false or true

-double click the task and it will change the state which is toggling
+double click the task and it will change the state which is toggling.
+The green border will go away